 Our Lord desires these individuals that worry to lay aside their troubles and invites them to accept His yoke; He says, “My yoke is easy, and My burden is light” (Matthew 11:30).
 In every difficulty, He has His way prepared to bring relief.
 “No good thing will He withhold from them that walk uprightly” (Psalm 84:11).

 The faithful discharge of today’s duties is the best preparation for tomorrow’s trials.
-Do not gather together all tomorrow’s liabilities and cares and add them to the weight of today. “…Sufficient for the day is its own trouble.”
-(Matthew 6:34).
+Therefore, do not gather together all tomorrow’s liabilities and worries and add them to the weight of today.
+Jesus said, “Sufficient for the day is its own trouble” (Matthew 6:34).

-In the darkest days, when things are extremely difficult, have faith in God “Trust in the Lord with all your heart, And lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your paths” (Prov.
-3:5-6).
+In the darkest days, when things are extremely difficult, “Trust in the Lord with all your heart, and lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your paths” (Proverbs 3:5-6).
 Remember always that your life is in His hands.
-The strength of those who love and serve Him will be renewed day by day.
-He is able and willing to supply them with all the help they need.
-He will give them the wisdom when they need it.

-Paul said “He said unto me, My grace is sufficient for thee: for My strength is made perfect in weakness.
+Paul wrote, “He said unto me, My grace is sufficient for thee: for My strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me.
 Therefore I take pleasure in infirmities, in reproaches, in necessities, in persecutions, in distresses for Christ’s sake: for when I am weak, then am I strong” (2 Corinthians 12:9, 10).
-Let us not worry but rest in His goodness and grace.

 In His service,